 - A. Storm water quality facilities shall meet non-point source pollution control standards required by the Public Works Design Standards. - B. Design of storm water detention and pollution reduction facilities and related detention and water quality calculations shall meet Public Works Design Standards and shall be prepared by a professional engineer licensed to practice in the State of Oregon. - C. Soil stabilization techniques, erosion control, and adequate improvements to accommodate the intended drainage through the drainage basin shall be used.
-Storm drainage shall not be

-- diverted from its natural watercourse unless no feasible alternatives exist.
-Interbasin transfers of storm drainage will not be permitted. - D. Storm water detention and treatment facilities.
+Storm drainage shall not be diverted from its natural watercourse unless no feasible alternatives exist.
+Interbasin transfers of storm drainage will not be permitted. - D. Storm water detention and treatment facilities. shall encroach no further than 25 feet into the outside boundary of a water quality resource area.
+The area of encroachment must be replaced by adding an equal area to the water quality resource area on the subject property.
 May be installed in Water Resource Areas (WRAs) per section 32.060(B) and consistent with Habitat Friendly provisions of 32.060(H). - E. Storm water detention and treatment facilities shall be vegetated with plants from the Metro's Native Plant List as described in CDC 32.100(A). - F. Projects must either stockpile existing topsoil for reuse on the site or import topsoil, rather than amend subsoils.
-Soil amendments are allowed only where the applicant can demonstrate they are the only practical alternative for enabling the soil to support healthy plantings, promoting better storm water treatment, or improving soil infiltration capacity (where appropriate). - G. Interim erosion control measures, such as mulching, shall be placed immediately upon completion of grading of the facilities.
+Soil amendments are allowed only where the applicant can demonstrate they are the only practical alternative for enabling the soil to support healthy plantings, promoting better storm water treatment, or improving soil infiltration capacity (where appropriate).

+G. Interim erosion control measures, such as mulching, shall be placed immediately upon completion of grading of the facilities.